ketitsiskari/datatypes/README.md

 ## Tasks

 ### Back to front string
-Your task is to create function which gets string and symbols count.
-And it should return string For example:
+Create the function "backToFront" which gets a string and symbols count.
+And it should return a string.
+For example:
 ```js
 backToFront('hello', 1); // ohelloo